 - Related Entries

 In English, “consent” has several meanings.
-In the relevant sense, consent transactions have a distinct structure: agent A consents to B’s φ-ing on A, under a certain description of φ-ing, whether or not the offer was initiated by B. For example, a man may consent to a physician’s touching the man’s testicles as part of a testicular cancer exam (compare Kleinig 2010, 6–7).
+In the relevant sense, consent transactions have a distinct structure: agent A consents to B’s φ-ing on A, under a certain description of φ-ing, whether or not the offer was initiated by B. For example, a man may consent to a physician’s touching the man’s testicles as part of a testicular cancer exam upon the physician’s suggestion (compare Kleinig 2010, 6–7).

 Section 2 discusses the potential justifications for the requirement of informed consent.
 Sections 3–5 delineate its content with greater detail.
 Sections 6–7 note potential waivers and exceptions to the requirement.
 Sections 8–9 review its status and its relations to consent requirements in other normative fields.
 Section 10 concludes.

-Plato attacks political democracy by drawing on analogy to the medical arena: “When a man is ill… to the physician he must go, and he who wants to be governed, to him who is able to govern” (Plato Republic, VI 489B–C, 180).
+Plato attacks political democracy by drawing an analogy to the medical arena: “When a man is ill… to the physician he must go, and he who wants to be governed, to him who is able to govern” (Plato Republic, VI 489B–C, 180).
 Nowadays it is common to reject both Plato’s anti-democratic politics and his medical ethics.
 A central defense of political democracy against Plato’s attack rests on the Condorcet jury theorem, which underwrites the “wisdom of the masses.”
-But there are no masses in the medical arena, where the informed consent requirement nonetheless gives a single non-expert—the patient or the research participant—veto power over some interventions, even against the will of many expert physicians.
-This raises the question: Why not take Plato’s, or Hippocrates’s, approach in that arena?
-Why require informed consent, disallowing medical experts to make the final decision on matters that fall within their fields of expertise—medical treatment and medical investigation?
+But why reject Plato’s medical ethics?
+In the medical arena there are no masses, and yet the informed consent requirement gives a single non-expert—the patient or the research participant—veto power over some interventions, even against the will of many expert physicians.
+Why not take Plato’s, or Hippocrates’s, approach in the medical arena?
+Why require informed consent, disallowing even a mass of medical experts to make the final decision on matters that fall within their fields of expertise—medical treatment and medical investigation?
 The main arguments for informed consent revolve around: